 - A container was typically single purpose (VMs were often multi-purpose)

 - A container did not include a copy of the OS — the OS was shared amongst all the containers running on a host

 In the microservices, container-based era, roles and responsibilities really began to change.
-With the push to public cloud, there was no need for datacenter operations as that was provided by the cloud provider.
-The Operations team dissolved and the R&D team became responsible for running the code they produced (became know as DevOps).
-The formally Datacenter Operations and Operations teams became known as SRE in the DevOps world and is now starting to converge into the Platform team.
+With the push to public cloud, there was no need for datacenter operations as the cloud provider provided that.
+The Operations team dissolved, and the R&D team became responsible for running the code they produced (became know as DevOps).
+The formally Datacenter Operations and Operations teams became known as SRE in the DevOps world and are now starting to converge into the Platform team.

-Over the last couple of decades we have seen the switch from physical services to virtual machines and virtual machines to containers.
-Each of these shifts was driven by the need to be more agile and to deliver value faster while maintaining acceptable cost.
-As the deployment model changed so did the location (private cloud to public cloud) as well as development model (monolithic to microservices) and the team structure (separate Development from Operations to R&D owning quality and embracing DevOps).
+Over the last couple of decades, we have seen the switch from physical services to virtual machines and virtual machines to containers.
+These shifts were driven by the need to be more agile and deliver value faster while maintaining acceptable cost.
+As the deployment model changed, so did the location (private cloud to public cloud) as well as the development model (monolithic to microservices) and the team structure (separate Development from Operations to R&D owning quality and embracing DevOps).
 In future posts, I will cover these other changes in more depth.